huggingface/simulate/integrations/Unity/README.md

 ### Run with the Unity engine
 1. If it's not already opened, open the Unity project with Scene with a GameObject with a `Client.cs` component attached.
-2. Create the `simenv` scene with a `'Unity'` engine, for example:
+2. Create the `simulate` scene with a `'Unity'` engine, for example:
 ```
-import simenv as sm
+import simulate as sm

 scene = sm.Scene(engine="Unity")
 scene += sm.Sphere()